cheggu/MouseJiggler/README.md

 I plan on working on this a lot, so stay tuned!

-This was accomplished using C# WinForms.
+This was accomplished using C# WinForms and a lot of PInvoking.